Webinar Recap: How to Apply Performance Metrics to Business Processes

 3. Understand the purpose of the process

-Use a SIPOC (Suppliers, Inputs, Process, Outputs, Customers) diagram as another tool for gathering information.
+Create a SIPOC (Suppliers, Inputs, Process, Outputs, Customers) diagram using a diagram maker to help gather information.
 It will help you look at the entire process, especially customer needs, and determine what the process is attempting to solve.

 In the example, the customers were the hospital administrators and employees.
 The process should be creating a safe environment for them.
 The hospital administration gave Jogee regulations about where and how many times a day they could collect clinical waste, and he would need to build those regulations into the process.